Roodbaraky/events-platform/README.md

   ➜  Network: http://172.19.0.1:5173/
   ➜  Network: http://172.17.0.1:5173/
   ```

+  Visiting any of the above addresses in the browser will take you to the site instance running in development mode.

 ### Functionality
 Visitors are able to browse events freely from the Events page, viewing all relevant info etc.